markrickert/cryptohopper-dashboard-watchlist/README.md

 1. Clean up the code a bit and comment it better.
 2. Add trend indicators to positions.
 3. An overlay interface that allows you to customize status icons/colors.
-4. Make it look nicer in dark mode.